19 April 2023

 Seventyfour / Adobe Stock

 - Total claims: 8,363

 Punctures are narrow, deep injuries that typically involve a sharp object.
 Staplers, scissors, hole punches, nail guns, medical equipment, and power tools are examples of tools that can lead to puncture wounds in the workplace.
 Among other measures, employers should ensure that workers are given proper training and are equipped with personal safety gear to work with specialized tools.

 - Percent of total: 8.9%

 Sprains are pesky injuries that can commonly result from many types of action in the workplace including slips, pushing, pulling, or lifting heavy things.
-An ankle sprain, for example, can force a worker off their feet for an extended period of time and may require physical therapy to heal.
+Say an office clerk sprains their ankle while carrying heavy boxes of copier paper.
+This could force the clerk off their feet for an extended period of time and may require physical therapy to heal.
 If that worker’s earning ability is based on hours, they could see a significant reduction in income and increase in stress if they are unable to return to work as a result.